 The Parties also allow the SPPC to be paid in cash (hereinafter also referred to as the “Deposit”), instead of the bank/insurance guarantee to the Contracting Authority bank accounts as follows:

-Account No. PLN: 57 1130 1017 0020 0771 7820 0001 Bank Gospodarstwa Krajowego

-Account No. USD: 88 1130 1017 0020 0771 7820 0025 Bank Gospodarstwa Krajowego

 Account No. EUR: 61 1130 1017 0020 0771 7820 0026 Bank Gospodarstwa Krajowego

 5. A change in the form of Security from a bank/insurance guarantee into the Deposit, or the other way round, shall: